azadurbu/DOOR_TRIM_INSPECTION/README.md

 # DOOR_TRIM_INSPECTION

-**Automotive Door Trim Vision Inspection System**
+**Automotive Door Trim Vision Inspection System – for Dydeokyang Co., Ltd.**

-A modern vision-based inspection platform for verifying door trim assembly accuracy in automotive manufacturing.

-DOOR_TRIM_INSPECTION is a real-time camera-driven inspection system that automatically checks screws, plugs, speakers, fasteners, pads, and other components installed on a vehicle’s door trim.
-Built using **C#, WPF, OpenCVSharp, and Cognex vision tools**, the system integrates with **PLC signals** to control the production line, ensuring fast, reliable, and model-specific inspection results—reporting **OK** or **NG** based on precise visual criteria.
-Designed for high-volume production environments, it improves quality, reduces manual errors, and maintains consistency across all inspected door trims.
+A modern vision-based inspection platform developed for **Dydeokyang Co., Ltd.**, a manufacturer of car door assemblies for Hyundai.
+This system verifies door trim assembly accuracy in real-time, automatically checking screws, plugs, speakers, fasteners, pads, and other components.
+Built using **C#, WPF, OpenCVSharp, and Cognex vision tools**, it integrates with **PLC signals**, stores inspection results in **MSSQL**, saves captured images to the file system, and logs device activity.
+The system ensures fast, reliable, and model-specific inspection results—reporting **OK** or **NG** based on precise visual criteria—helping Dydeokyang maintain high-quality standards in automotive door production.

 ---

-## 📌 Overview of Real-Time Inspection Process
+## 📌 Real-Time Inspection Process

-1. **PLC Signal Input**

-   * The system receives a **start signal from the PLC** indicating that a door trim has been placed in the machine by the operator.
+The system follows this workflow:

-2. **Operator Placement**
+1. **Operator Placement**

-   * The operator positions the door trim onto the door holder inside the inspection machine.
+   * The operator positions a door trim on the machine’s door holder.

-3. **Lighting & Camera Triggering**
+2. **PLC Start Signal**

-   * Once the door trim is in position, the machine turns on the proper inspection lights.
+   * PLC sends a **start signal** indicating the door trim is ready for inspection.

+3. **Lighting & Camera Capture**

+   * Machine lights turn on.
-   * Two cameras capture images of both sides of the door trim.
+   * Two cameras capture both left and right sides of the door trim simultaneously.

-4. **Image Acquisition & Processing**
+4. **Vision Engine Processing**

-   * Captured images are sent to the vision system (OpenCVSharp + Cognex).
-   * Pre-processing includes ROI cropping, noise reduction, thresholding, edge detection, and color enhancement.
+   * Pre-processing: ROI cropping (per door model), noise reduction, thresholding, edge detection, and color enhancement.
+   * Component inspection: screws, plugs, speakers, fasteners, pads, and other model-specific components.

-5. **Component Inspection**
+5. **Decision Module**

-   * Each component is inspected based on the selected model’s recipe:

-     * Screws → presence, orientation, proper seating
-     * Plugs → handle/control connectors
-     * Speaker → presence and shape
-     * Fasteners/Clips → presence and alignment
-     * Pads / Foam → correct placement
-     * Model-specific components

-6. **Decision & Output**

    * If all components pass → **OK**
    * If any component fails → **NG**

+6. **Monitor Display & PLC Output**

-   * The result is displayed on the monitor in real-time.
+   * OK/NG result is displayed on the monitor.

-7. **PLC Signal Output**

-   * The system sends an **OK/NG signal back to the PLC** to control downstream processes (e.g., conveyor movement, sorting, alarms).
+   * OK/NG signal is sent back to the PLC for downstream process control.

-8. **Logging**
+7. **Data Storage & Logging**

-   * All inspection results, timestamps, model info, and captured images are saved in `/Log/` for traceability.
+   * Captured images are saved in the **file system**.
+   * Inspection results (OK/NG, component status, model, timestamp) are stored in **MSSQL**.
+   * Device logs (camera, PLC communication, system events) are stored in `/Log/`.

+8. **Next Cycle**

+   * Operator places the next door trim on the holder, and the process repeats.

 ---